 How does BFR work?

-Blood flow restriction (BFR) involves using a cuff or strap to apply pressure around the upper arm(s) or leg(s), locking blood in the limb(s).
+Blood Flow Restriction (BFR) involves using a cuff or strap to apply pressure around the upper arm(s) or leg(s), locking blood in the limb(s).
 The restricted muscles swell with blood while oxygen levels reduce, creating a high pressure environment that increases the benefits of exercise or recovery.
 Unstrapping the BFR mechanism releases the pressure, ejecting waste materials and inflammation from the muscles and joints, while flushing hormones and fresh nutrient rich blood around the body.
 Importantly BFR is low impact and highly effective at delivering training adaptations, and recovery benefits.

 So, what is Performance BFR?